 - Norway ranks first in the Human Development Index.
 America shares tenth place with Canada.

 - Life expectancy in Norway is 81.7 against 79.2 in the United States.

 - Health care is almost free of charge.
-The Euro Health Consumer Index (PDF) ranks Norway’s health system as the third-best in Europe.
+The Euro Health Consumer Index (PDF) ranks Norway’s health system as the third-best of Europe.
 It ranks first in terms of patient rights, prevention and outcomes.